stulrajtermatej/devel/www.ons.gov.uk/README.md

 # ONS
 ## Problem

-You have to separate series by year, quartal, week, daly to separate dataframes.
+You have to separate series by year, quartal, week, daily to separate dataframes.

 ### download link